ryan-mcclue/musings/notes.md

 simple plane equation with d=0 will be through origin (altering d shifts the plane up/down) cross product gives vector that is orthogonal to the plane that the two original vectors lie on (length is |a|·|b|·sinθ).
-So, really only works in at least 3 dimensions with units, e.g. for camera, start with arbitrary 'unit' defintion. later move onto more physical things like metres
+So, really only works in at least 3 dimensions with units, e.g. for camera, start with arbitrary 'unit' defintion. later move onto more physical things like metres use output_h, output_w single letter prefixes for easy substitution when casting from real to int, consider whether truncation/rounding/ceiling is wanted and make it explicit

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)